ispras/Futag/How-to-work-with-Futag.md

 from futag.preprocessor import *

 testing_lib = Builder(
-    "Futag/futag-llvm-package/", # path to the futag-llvm-package
+    "Futag/futag-llvm/", # path to the futag-llvm
     "path/to/library/source/code", # library root
     "/path/to/analysis/folder"
 )